tshepang/seaplane/seaplane-cli/tests/ui/seaplane-flight/copy.md

             Print version information

     -x, --exact
-            the given SOURCE must be an exact match
+            The given SOURCE must be an exact match

 IMAGE SPEC